 As previously mentioned, Mickey and Tinkerbell are in the Town Theatre, this appears to be their regular home.
 In front of City Hall (just outside the Town theatre), you might find Minnie Mouse, or Pluto.
 We spotted Marie (who has now since stopped appearing), and Pluto during our visits and the queues weren’t too long but there is no shade from the sun whilst you wait.

 The princesses, Cinderella and Rapunzel can be found in the Princess Fairytale Hall which is by the Castle.
-The wait times for these princesses can be in excess of 120 minutes so it’s advisable to Fast Pass this attraction.
+The wait times for these princesses can be in excess of 120 minutes so one of my top Magic Kingdom tips would be to Fast Pass this attraction.
 We were through the Fast Pass queue in five minutes, although the wait would be air conditioned should you decide to join the queue.